pnp/pnpcore/docs/using-the-sdk/basics-getdata-paging.md

     // Retrieve the already created channel
     var channelForPaging2 = context.Team.Channels.FirstOrDefault(p => p.DisplayName == "My Channel");

-    // Option A: Load the messages, this will load all messages via paged requests await channelForPaging2.LoadAsync(p => p.Messages);
+    // Load the messages, this will load all messages via paged requests await channelForPaging2.LoadAsync(p => p.Messages);

-    // Option B:
+    // Consume the in-memory items
     foreach(var message in channelForPaging2.Messages.AsRequested())
     {
         // do something with the message